-Most paper charts are made in the WGS84 format, which also is used by the NSS evo2.
+Most paper charts are made in the WGS84 format, which also is used by the GO XSE.

 If your paper charts are in a different format, you can change the datum settings accordingly to match your paper charts.

 Coordinate system